Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Known as the “White Dove of the Desert,” the Mission San Xavier del Bac is a stunning historic landmark south of Tucson.
 This mission church, founded in the late 1700s, is a masterpiece of Spanish colonial architecture.

-Explore the food scene in Tucson with its mix of traditional and modern eateries.
-Known as the country’s first UNESCO City of Gastronomy, you’ll find diverse flavors and unique dining experiences.
+Explore the diverse food scene in Tucson, which features a mix of traditional and modern eateries.
+Known as the country’s first UNESCO City of Gastronomy, you’ll discover a diverse array of flavors and unique dining experiences.

-Founded in 1922, El Charro Cafรฉ is the oldest Mexican restaurant in the country, and the same family still operates it.
+Founded in 1922, El Charro Café is the oldest Mexican restaurant in the country, and the same family still operates it.

 It’s famed for its carne seca, dried beef marinated and sun-dried on the roof, then shredded and cooked with green chiles and tomato.
 It is an acquired taste!